borkarchetan/JOKER/Algorithms/4. Tree Algorithms/AVL Tree (balanced binary search tree)/JAVA.md

-Sure!
-Let's explore AVL Tree, its Java implementation, output, time complexity, space complexity, and a summary.
+*Let's explore AVL Tree, its Java implementation, output, time complexity, space complexity, and a summary.*

-**AVL Tree (Balanced Binary Search Tree):**
+# AVL Tree (Balanced Binary Search Tree):

-An AVL Tree is a self-balancing binary search tree where the heights of the two child subtrees of any node differ by at most one.
-This property ensures that the AVL tree remains balanced and guarantees efficient search, insertion, and deletion operations.
-When a node is inserted or removed from an AVL tree, the tree is rebalanced through rotation operations to maintain its balance factor.
+-   An AVL Tree is a self-balancing binary search tree where the heights of the two child subtrees of any node differ by at most one.

-**Java Implementation:**
+-   This property ensures that the AVL tree remains balanced and guarantees efficient search, insertion, and deletion operations.
+-   When a node is inserted or removed from an AVL tree, the tree is rebalanced through rotation operations to maintain its balance factor.

+**`Java Implementation:`**

 Let's implement the AVL Tree in Java: